hamidrexa/Principles/README.md

 # Types of contributions :memo:
-You can contribute to the Principles in several ways.
-This repo presents recommended principles for any entrepreneur who want be as a principle-first thinker. startups could contribute this principles also they could have a customized version by forking this repo.
+This repo presents recommended principles for any entrepreneur who wants to be a principle-first thinker. startups could contribute these principles also they could have a customized version by forking this repo.

 ### :mega: Discussions
 Discussions are where we have conversations.